-- The name and address of each member of the public who is treated as abusive, vexatious or persistent - When the restriction came into force and ends - What the restrictions are - When the person and Council were advised
+- The name and address of each member of the public who is treated as abusive, vexatious or persistent.
+The personal data information will be held for the duration of the restrictions only.
+After the restrictions have been lifted, personal details will be destroyed. - When the restriction came into force and ends - What the restrictions are - When the person and Council were advised